umccr/MAF-summary/README.md

 <br />
 <img src="Figures/MAF_summary_ICGC-PACA-CA.jpg" width="50%">

 >A summary for MAF file from the ICGC PACA-CA cohort.
-It displays frequency of various mutation types/class (top panel), the number of variants in each sample as a stacked bar-plot (bottom-left) and variant types as a box-plot (bottom-middle), as well as the frequency of the top 10 mutated genes across the cohort (bottom-right).
+It displays frequency of various mutation types/classes (top panel), the number of variants in each sample as a stacked bar-plot (bottom-left) and variant types as a box-plot (bottom-middle), as well as the frequency of the top 10 mutated genes across the cohort (bottom-right).
 The horizontal dashed line in stacked bar-plot represents median number of variants across the cohort.

 <br />
 <br />

 <img src="Figures/Oncoplot_ICGC-PACA-CA.jpg" width="50%">

->Oncoplot
+>Oncoplot illustrating illustrating different types of mutations observed across ICGC PACA-CA samples for the 10 most frequently mutated genes.
+The side and top bar-plots present the frequency of mutations in each gene and in each sample, respectively.

 <br />
 <br />